Calculating Block Time vs Flight Time in Python

 def calculate_times(segment: FlightSegment, rounding_method: str = "nearest") -> TimeMetrics:

-"""Compute block and flight time with regulatory rounding and validation."""
+"""Compute block, air, and taxi time with regulatory rounding and validation."""

 if not validate_sequence(segment):